 List of content you will read in this article:

 A web server helps store and deliver the website’s content whenever the web browser makes a request.
-This content includes images, text, informational data, videos, and others, depending on the request type.
+This content includes images, text, and informational data and videos, depending on the request type.
 The web browser you are using to make a request will be sent to the webserver of that website.
 It may occur whenever a user clicks the URL or downloads any document via the browser.

 This article highlights the basic concept of a web server, how it works, the uses of web servers, and web server security practices.